recyclebin5385/gimp-toggle-layers-by-pattern/README.md

 Append pattern index(es) to each layer name, delimited by a colon.
 To specify a range of integers instead of a single integer, concatenate the start and end indices with a hyphen.
 Multiple indices can be specified, delimited by commas.
-Extra text after indices is ignored.
+Any extra text after indices is ignored.

 Example:
 "Background layer:0", "Foreground layer:1,3-5 Copy"